 If the hearing date is not one that you can attend, if you have good reason you may request a postponement*.
 Alternatively it is possible for you to request that your case be considered without you being there, on the basis of written evidence*.

 However, it is very helpful if you come to the hearing so that you can put your case, answer any questions the panel has and ask questions of the other party (the VOA or the council).
 Our statistics show that a higher percentage of appellants succeed in their appeal if they do attend or are represented.

 Please remember that at any time you can contact the office that has sent you notices to ask for general advice.

-*Practice Statements go into many of these points in greater detail.
+*The Consolidated Practice Statement goes into many of these points in greater detail.